isomerpages/govtech-lpa-acp/_wills/WIP pg 1.md

 	<div class="row">
 		  <div class="col-6 action_b">
       <div class="inner">
-        <p>Will-writing may feel like a morbid task, but taking ownership of your future is a rewarding feat.
-Planning beyond your lifetime arms your loved ones with the confidence to move forward upon your demise.<br>
+        <p>Will-writing may feel like a morbid task, but <br>taking ownership of your future is a rewarding<br> feat.
+Planning beyond your lifetime arms your<br> loved ones with the confidence to move<br> forward upon your demise.<br>

-Making a Will can bring about peace of mind and reduce uncertainty for yourself and those who care about you the most.</p>
+Making a Will can bring about peace of mind<br> and reduce uncertainty for yourself and those<br> who care about you the most.</p>
       </div>
     </div>
     <div class="action_b col-6">